Kukutx/kukutx/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...

--->
-I am a young man who loves programming and the Internet.
-Start learning programming in 2020.
-I want to be a hacker or full-stack developer. i like open source.
+I am a young Chinese and I like programming and the Internet.
+I live in Italy and have been learning programming since early 2020.
+I want to be a hacker or full-stack developer.
+I like open source.